rohitkrai03/vue-starter/README.md

 > This template is Vue 2.0 compatible.

+## Why?

+At [Scroll.in](https://scroll.in), we have chosen Vue.js as our primary JS framework.
+So, while working on various Vue.js projects we felt like we needed a template for all our projects which can be used for better consistency and coding style across developers.

+We could always use the in built templates that come with vue-cli, but somehow I felt [webpack-simple](https://github.com/vuejs-templates/webpack-simple) was too simple and lacked certain necessary features to be opted as a standard boilerplate for our projects.
+On the other hand, [webpack](https://github.com/vuejs-templates/webpack-simple) seemed too complex to understand what's going on inside it specially for a junior dev it would be nightmare to make some config changes to it.

+This is why this project came to life.
+With certain decisions already made to make life easier for programmers and certain feature built in right out of the box.

 ## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For this template](http://arkpod.in/vue-starter): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage